-If you die while enrolled in DMBA medical benefits, your surviving dependents who were enrolled on the date of your death may continue receiving medical and/or dental coverage for a one-year period after your death.
-During this period, plan premiums for medical and/or dental coverage are waived for your surviving dependents.
+If you die while enrolled in DMBA medical benefits, your surviving dependents who were enrolled on the date of your death may continue receiving medical coverage for a one-year period after your death.
+During this period, plan premiums for medical coverage are waived for your surviving dependents.
 Surviving dependents must elect coverage under this benefit within 60 days of your death.